parbin-12/FlyRank_10X_Solution/README.md

 go build -o cachecron .
 ./cachecron
 ```
-It will auto-login with the demo account and start polling `/stats/1` every 30s.
+It'll auto-login with the demo account and start polling `/stats/1` every 30s.

 ## 5-minute demo path

 1. Start both services (Docker or manual, above).
-2. Open http://localhost:8000/docs, `POST /auth/login` with the demo
-   credentials, copy the `access_token`.
+2. Open http://localhost:8000/docs, `POST /auth/login` with the demo credentials, and copy the `access_token`.
-3. Click "Authorize" in the Swagger UI, paste `Bearer <token>`.
+3. Click "Authorize" in the Swagger UI, paste in `Bearer <token>`.
 4. Call `GET /stats/1` — this is the "expensive" aggregation.
-5. Call `GET http://localhost:9000/cache/stats/1` in a browser or curl —
-   same data, served instantly from the Go cache.
-Check the
+5. Call `GET http://localhost:9000/cache/stats/1` in a browser or with curl — same data, but served instantly from the Go cache.
+Check the `X-Cache-Status` response header to confirm.
-   `X-Cache-Status` response header.
-6. Call `POST /llm/summarize` with `{"service_id": 1}` — see the AI
-   incident summary (works with no API key via a local fallback; set
-   `ANTHROPIC_API_KEY` for a real LLM-written summary).
+6. Call `POST /llm/summarize` with `{"service_id": 1}` to see the AI incident summary (this works with no API key via a local fallback — set `ANTHROPIC_API_KEY` if you want a real LLM-written summary).
-7. Call `POST /reports/1` — downloads a PDF report combining stats +
-   the AI summary.
+7. Call `POST /reports/1` to download a PDF report that combines the stats with the AI summary.

 ## Environment variables